 for the perfect fit.
 And, don't forget that you can arrange several exposed bulb pendants together to achieve maximum impact.

 But, exposed bulb pendant lights aren't the only way you can experiment with lights in tiny homes.
 If you have a high ceiling, you can get creative with styles.
 If you love the Scandi look, check out our Cone Pendant Light.
-Or, if the chic look is more your thing, try our Concrete Scalloped Pendant Light, which exemplifies the convergence of contemporary and traditional design.
 Check out our Pinterest board for more photo-worthy inspo:

 Wall lights are an effective way to utilise space, particularly as bedroom lighting, as they do not need to be placed on a surface, such as a bedside table.
 They can also be used as kitchen lighting, such as above a kitchen workspace.
 And, if you take into consideration the IP rating of a wall light, some wall lights can even be safely used in bathrooms and outdoors.